Sign Up For Special Offers & Exclusive Content

 Well-written training plans save time, energy, and even money.
 In order to follow a workout programme you'll need to understand what sets and reps mean, how they're written, and how to follow them.

-I've also included some guidance in this article on how many sets and reps you'll need to achieve specific goals.
+We've also included some guidance in this article on how many sets and reps you'll need to achieve specific goals.
 All bodies respond differently to various stimuli and the best approach is to start with the guidelines, train systematically, and pay close attention to progress, adapting training as necessary over time.

 Always consult an exercise professional before starting a training plan to ensure it’s appropriate for you.